-The alloy wheels were protected using Gtechniq C5 Alloy Wheel Armour – this will help to prevent high levels of contamination from brake dust adhering to the surface.
+The alloy wheels on the XK-R were protected using Gtechniq C5 Alloy Wheel Armour – this will help to prevent high levels of contamination from brake dust adhering to the surface.
 This coating also repels water, dirt and oil to make maintenance washing quicker and easier.

 The windscreen and side windows were sealed using Gtechniq G1 ClearVision Smart Glass, a water repelling coating that encourages rain to bead on contact, allowing the wind to disperse them easily whilst driving.

-The final results were stunning and the customer was overjoyed when he collected his car, stating it now looked ‘almost’ as good as it sounded!
+The final results on the XK-R were stunning and the customer was overjoyed when he collected his car, stating it now looked ‘almost’ as good as it sounded!